20 dead, 26 wounded in El Paso shooting; suspect in custody

 RELATED: Shoppers flee El Paso shooting scene, document terrifying moments in Snapchat videos

-The initial 911 call came in around 10:39 a.m. local time, and the first officers arrived on the scene six minutes later at 10:45 a.m.
+The initial 911 call came in around 10:39 a.m. local time, and the first officers arrived at the scene six minutes later, at 10:45 a.m.

 Police said the suspect was taken into custody without incident, meaning no officers fired their guns and he surrendered and was detained with little force.
 While police have not identified the suspect by name, The Associated Press reports that he is Patrick Crusius of Allen, Texas.
 The official was not authorized to discuss an ongoing investigation publicly and spoke to AP on condition of anonymity.

-Law enforcement is investigating the shooting as a murder, however Gov. Abbott described "a nexus to a hate crime," with the possibility capital murder charges.
+Law enforcement is investigating the shooting as murder, however the governor described "a nexus to a hate crime," with the possibility of capital murder charges.

+Police are examining a manifesto and working to confirm if it's from the suspect, who they identified as a white man from Allen, roughly 650 miles east of El Paso, which is in the far west corner of Texas on the U.S. border with Mexico.

+When asked about the manifesto, Gov. Abbott said "This is disgusting, intolerable.
+It's not Texan.
+And we are going to aggressively prosecute it as capital murder and as a hate crime, which is exactly what it appears to be, without having seen all of the evidence yet."

 RELATED: What we know about the El Paso shooting suspect